Speed Guide · Updated March 24, 2026

 Google Search Console — Core Web Vitals Report

-3. The #1 Speed Killer: Third-Party Apps
+4. The #1 Speed Killer: Third-Party Apps

-The average Shopify store has 15–25 installed apps, each potentially adding its own scripts.
-Many of these scripts are:
+When you install a Shopify app, it injects JavaScript files into every page of your store.
+The average Shopify store has 15–25 installed apps, each potentially adding render-blocking scripts.

 How to Identify Slow Apps